janikvonrotz/janikvonrotz.ch/content/post/2022-05/30-information-technology-is-still-in-its-infancy.md

  - /images/building-site.jpg
 ---

-I firmly believe that information technology desptite being perceived as the most advanced technology, its sill in its infancy.
+I firmly believe that information technology despite being perceived as the most advanced technology, its sill in its infancy.
 It is an unpopular opinion and therefore requires good arguments.

 <!--more-->